 The Library of Michigan Dispatch is the Library of Michigan's bi-monthly newsletter.
 It is a digital publication that began its new run in the winter of 2015.
 We welcome you to join us and receive each issue as it is released.
 You'll hear from the State Librarian, Michigan library success and partnership stories, news from the co-ops, budget information and more.
-Our theme for 2019 is library programming.
+Our theme for 2020 is Community Engagement.

 Copyright law; Social Justice story time at the East Lansing Public Library; Part II of Caro Area District Library's Children's Programming advice; public library services grants announced; LM as a community hub; upgrades to MeL; and more.

 Michigan eLibrary (MeL) early literacy RFP, two new programming articles by Michigan librarians, a generous financial contribution to the Public Libraries of Saginaw from Consumers Energy, LM receives a gift from the Michigan Political History Society, and more.

 New year, new ways to engage with your community; 2019 is the year of programming in the LM Dispatch; Michigan Notable Books, two new MeL engagement specialists.

 Policies on library surveillance cameras, low-tech ways to raise funds and provide a legacy opportunity for your community, a tweens bookclub, Ready to Read Michigan 2019.

 Two items in the tech corner: library security cameras and Security Information and Event Management System Alien Vault, a Library of Things, Michigan Legislative Biography database now available, library science collection from the LM.

 New suite of MeL databases, NASA @ My Library, Braille Storywalks, Tech Corner, Introducing Liz Breed, new MeL Coordinator and Carol Dawe, new director of the Lakeland Library Cooperative